tesoph/audio/README.md

 * [jShint](https://jshint.com/)

 ### p5.sound Classes Used
-* p5.AudioIn - microphone
-* p5.Amplitude - Analyze volume (amplitude)
+* [p5.AudioIn](https://p5js.org/reference/#/p5.fft) - Get audio from an input, i.e. your computer's microphone.
-* p5.FFT - Analyze amplitude over time / frequency.
+* [p5.FFT](https://p5js.org/reference/#/p5.fft) - Analyze amplitude over time / frequency.

 ## Deployment
 This project was developed using the code editor Visual Studio Code, committed to git and pushed to GitHub using the terminal.